 Step 5: Add Finishing Touches

 If you want to add a bit more pizzazz to your swing, there are plenty of options!
-Decorative wood accessories, fabric streamers, ribbons, colorful flags – endless possibilities.
+Decorative wood accessories, fabric iron, ribbons, colorful flags – endless possibilities.
 Just ensure that any extra pieces and decorations are securely attached and won’t come off while someone is swinging.

 Step 6: Test it Out